Potted Plant Drip Irrigation System: how to install a deck or patio irrigation system and have beautiful pots even if you’re a forgetful waterer.

 I’ve been eyeing a deck irrigation system for a couple of years in the Lee Valley catalogue.
 You know how dangerous this catalogue is, you discover lots of stuff that you never even knew existed and that now you NEED.
 Their stuff is really good quality, and they really stand behind their products.
 I once returned something I’d used for a year that broke and they gladly refunded my money.
 That being said, their stuff isn’t cheap.
-The irrigation system basic kit is $50 and the timer is $50.
-I finally decided this year to for it. $100 bucks later I was ready to install this bad boy.
+The irrigation system basic kit is around $60 and the timer is another $60.
+I finally decided this year to go for it. $120 bucks later I was ready to install this bad boy.

 After the timer, the large hose runs around the perimeter of the deck.
 There are some little clips you can screw into the deck to secure it.
 They suggest attaching it underneath, and they’re easy to install elbows for the corners.
 We ran ours around the sides, and under the stairs.

-You then attach littler hoses that end with the drip heads in your pots.
+You then attach the smaller hoses that end with the drip heads in your pots.
 Based on your pot set-up, you determine where you want to make a connection, poke a hole in the large tubing with the special tool that comes with the kit, and use a connector to attach the smaller tubing.
 It takes a little hand strength to push in the connectors, but overall is pretty simple.

 One the end of the small tubing you push in the drip irrigation head, and use the spike on the bottom to anchor it in the soil of your pot.
 That’s it.

-The only tricky part is that in order for larger pots to get enough water, and smaller pots not too much, the larger pots will need several heads in them.
+In order for larger pots to get enough water, and smaller pots not too much, the larger pots will need several heads in them.
 Our biggest pots have three in them, and the smaller pots just have one.
 This allows you to mix lots of different sizes of pots and customize the water amount so it’s just right for all of them.

 The tubing and hoses are not completely hidden.
 This might bother some people.
-I don’t mind a little spaghetti junction from behind, since I know it means my flowers won’t die this year.
-This life is all about give and take.
-We probably could have done a bit of a better job of hiding our tubes, and made them a bit shorter so they won’t stick out so much.
-I don’t really mind since it’s all at the back anyway.
-Also, once the plants grow and fill in more, it won’t be as noticeable.
+I don’t mind, since I know it means my flowers won’t die this year.
+Once the plants grow and fill in more, it won’t be as noticeable.
 When I see the hoses, I just see the work I don’t have to do anymore. 😉

-With an irrigation system so you don’t have to worry about watering pots and planters all summer, life really is a party!
+With a potted plant drip irrigation system so you don’t have to worry about watering pots and planters all summer, life really is a party!